rbccps-iisc/smart_cities_schemas/README.md

 Base directory contains all the schema files and the associated definition files.

-Schema-list.txt:
-Contains the list of all the schema files along with the tags to help a user choose the right schema for its device.

 ./example_items:
 This directory contains sample items for various devices ./skeleton_items: